Enterprise-CMCS/mac-fc-security-hub-collector/README.md

   security-hub-collector [OPTIONS]

 Application Options:
-  -o, --output=  File to direct output to.
-  -p, --profile= The AWS profile to use. [$AWS_PROFILE] -r, --region=  The AWS region to use. [$AWS_REGION] -m, --teammap= JSON file containing team to account mappings.

-Help Options:
-  -h, --help     Show this help message

-2021/03/30 14:25:32 could not parse options: Usage: security-hub-collector [OPTIONS]

-Application Options:
-  -o, --output=  File to direct output to.
-  -p, --profile= The AWS profile to use. [$AWS_PROFILE] -r, --region=  The AWS region to use. [$AWS_REGION] -m, --teammap= JSON file containing team to account mappings.
+  -o, --output=  File to direct output to. (default: SecurityHub-Findings.csv) -p, --profile= The AWS profile to use. [$AWS_PROFILE] -r, --region=  The AWS region to use. [$AWS_REGION] -m, --teammap= JSON file containing team to account mappings.